syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/data-binding/restful-service-binding.md

 ![Add connection string in appsettings](../images/odata-appsettings.png)

-Now, the DbContext must be configured using connection string and registered as scoped service using the AddDbContext method in **Startup.cs**.
+Now, the DbContext must be configured using connection string and registered as scoped service using the AddDbContext method in **Program.cs**.

 ![Register service](../images/odata-program.png)